dapperstats/MAVEn/README.md

 **version 1.0.0**  *2020-05-18*

-This repository holds the code being developed for Providence College (PC) and James S. Waters, coded by Megan L. Larsen & Juniper L. Simonis of DAPPER Stats.
+This repository holds code being developed by James S. Waters at Providence College (PC) to analyze high-throughput metabolic phenotyping data.
+We are grateful for the assistance of Megan L. Larsen & Juniper L. Simonis of DAPPER Stats in the initial code development and release.

+For a brief overview of the analysis pipeline, [a vignette is available here][https://waterslab.github.io/mavenR/vignettes/mavenworkflow.html].

 The 'mavenR' package provides a current working version of the code pipeline.